tttstudios/react-native-carousel/README.md

 ## Premium Support By TTT Studios

-React native empty-state-view is presented by the mobile team at [TTT Studios](https://ttt.studio).
+`react-native-carousel` is presented by the mobile team at [TTT Studios](https://ttt.studio).
 We are a Digital Innovation Studio based out of Vancouver, Canada, delivering custom software and solutions that are designed and developed 100% in-house.
 The technologies we work with include AR & VR, IoT, AI, security & encryption, and cloud computing.

 <div align="right">
 	<img src="https://ttt.studio/wp-content/themes/tttwordpresstheme/imgs/ttt-colour.png" width="200px"/>